KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 1. Trained a baseline Residual CNN model on Physionet 2017 with 82% validation accuracy.
 2. Trained a baseline Residual CNN model on Physionet 2020 (sinus, fibrillation, flutter) with 90% validation accuracy.
 <br />-> for current results see plots in src/Implementation/v3/results
-3. Accessed and settep up UM data (no ECG folders found, can not access them)
+3. Accessed and setted up UM data (no ECG folders "Export" 1 & 2 found, can not access them yet)
 4. Did some further research (see planning), updated papers in src/Research/Research_Readme.md and currently investigating them closer
 5. Notes from last meeting:
 - Setup UM Gitlab Repository for this project